-- This document presents the Security Target Public version (ST) of the ST23YR18A, a Security Integrated Circuit (IC), with its Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - 5 This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: ST23YR18A TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary
+- This document presents the Security Target Public version (ST) of the ST23ZR08, ST23ZR04, ST23ZR02, ST23ZC08, ST23ZC04, ST23ZC02, Security Integrated Circuits (IC), with Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.